mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-09-10-theskull-com-portrait.md

 ---
-layout: work
+layout: media
 title: "Dark hat and flannet coat"
-description: "PaperFaces portrait of theskull-com drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of theskull-com drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-theskull-com-tumblr-lg.jpg
   thumb: paperfaces-theskull-com-tumblr-150.jpg